a-castellano/hugo_blog/content/posts/My-marvelous-adventures-with-Docker-Part-II.md

 Docker images should be as small as possible so it would be reasonable to have only essential packages installed.
 So please, don't install text editors or other tools that are not necessary for the main purpose of the image.

 We are going to use volumes.
-A volume is a local directory wich is mounted in our container, so we can edit files that the container can see.
+A volume is a local directory which is mounted in our container, so we can edit files that the container can see.
 When we mount a volume in existing location it will be overwritten.

 Inside our repository there are two folders: **apache2_sites_enabled** will be mounted in **/etc/apache2/sites-enabled** and **apache2_www** will be mounted in **/var/www**.